andrewmcodes/andrewm.codes/src/_posts/blog/automating-ruby-gem-releases-with-github-actions.md

 Next we will need to update our gemspec if we want to publish the gem.
 I'm not going to go over this right now, but if you're curious to learn more about how to setup a Ruby gem specification, I suggest [checking out this great article by Piotr Murach](https://piotrmurach.com/articles/writing-a-ruby-gem-specification/).

-This is what my `release-please-demo.gemspec` looks like after filling in the `TODO` placeholders Bundler leaves for the summary and description, removing the `allowed_push_host` line (that placeholder only matters for a private gem server — leaving it out publishes to public RubyGems), and uncommenting the `rubygems_mfa_required` line (recommended):
+This is what my `release-please-demo.gemspec` looks like after filling in the `TODO` placeholders Bundler leaves for the summary and description, removing the `allowed_push_host` line (that placeholder only matters for a private gem server, so leaving it out publishes to public RubyGems), and uncommenting the `rubygems_mfa_required` line (recommended):

 ```ruby
 # frozen_string_literal: true